-As of 2024, Gildan is embarking on its third year of implementing its Next Generation ESG strategy, which encompasses a broad range of initiatives.
+In 2024, Gildan embarked on its third year of implementing its Next Generation ESG strategy, which encompasses a broad range of initiatives.
 These include reducing carbon footprint and water intensity, fostering a circular economy, supporting regional economic development, ensuring respect for human rights, and maintaining safety standards throughout the supply chain.
 The strategy also embraces a commitment to people, with a focus on investing in our workforce, promoting diversity and inclusion, in addition to enhancing ESG transparency.
 This strategy includes 10 core targets focused on five different pillars: Climate Energy and Water; Circularity; Human Capital Management; Long Term Value Creation; and Transparency and Disclosure.
-For more detailed information regarding the process of these initiatives, please refer to Gildan's 2022 ESG report.
-Information in our 2022 ESG Report does not form part of and is not incorporated by reference in this MD&A.
+For more detailed information regarding the process of these initiatives, please refer to Gildan's 2023 ESG report.
+Information in our 2023 ESG Report does not form part of and is not incorporated by reference in this MD&A.